University of Kragujevac, Faculty of Economics and Business: Degree Programs

-An important incentive to economic studies in Serbia reorganization was given by two TEMPUS Projects, both of which were led by the Faculty of Economics of the University of Kragujevac.
+An important incentive to economic studies in Serbia reorganization was given by two TEMPUS Projects, both of which were led by the FEB.
 First TEMPUS was focused on the reorganization of the study of economics in Serbia, and second TEMPUS was focused on graduate studies in Serbia reorganization.

 Undergraduate Study Programmes

-The curriculum of undergraduate studies at the Faculty comprises eight courses:
+The undergraduate studies at the FEB are structured across two study programmes: